Q.E.D. (manga): Main characters

-Kana Mizuhara is a bold, athletic, and compassionate tomboy, excelling in sports like judo and kendo, skills she uses to defend herself and others.
+A bold, athletic, and compassionate tomboy, excelling in sports like judo and kendo, skills she uses to defend herself and others.
 Her strong sense of justice frequently involves Sou in investigations.
 They first meet when she rescues him from a bully, and despite warnings about his mysterious background—including his abrupt departure from MIT—she later enlists his help after her father, a detective, investigates a murder.
 Though she insists they are not dating, their closeness hints at deeper feelings, particularly when she struggles to define their relationship.
 Kana is popular and often assumes leadership roles, but her fiery temper surfaces when others speculate about her bond with Sou.
 She secretly investigates his past, sometimes uncovering unsettling truths, yet remains fiercely protective of him.